A-Fitz/Random-Stats-Projects/2016 OSHA Fatalities/README.md

 Now in the next sheet I wanted to sort by cause of death.
 The only reliable way to do this was to count each occurance of a few key words (fall, bee sting, etc.) in the raw descriptions.
 Because key words may show up a few times, and I wanted to keep this as simple as possible, this isn't an exact measure; but it is pretty darn close.
 I simply used a Google Sheets' pie graph for this.

 Lastly, I wanted to graph by month of each fatality.
 This is self explanatory, but the results are pretty interesting.
 I want to combine this with cause of death when I have time in the future.

-<h3>Here is <a href="https://docs.google.com/spreadsheets/d/1Kjtj9YobdI9CYt29luJYt91c00kMsYqPxVfytDY9sKw/edit?usp=sharing">the link</a> to my Google Sheets, and I have also included a few ways to download the data in this folder.</h3>